GwladysKerhoas/Creating-a-R-package-on-Descent-Gradient/README.md

     library(ProjetR)

-How to access to help
+How to understand the expectations of the function parameters
 ----------------------
 You can juste use the fonction help(function name) to see all the documentation about your function.